 medications.
 This form is available from the health room or guidance or click the following link for the form: https://aahealth.org/medication-my-child-needs-to-take-medication-at-school/

 Parents should bring the prescribed medication to school.
 Please do not send it in with your student.

 What if I need more information?

 A Parent's Guide to School Health can be found at the Anne Arundel County Department of Health.
 It includes information on topics ranging from when to keep students home from school to packing easy, healthy lunches.
 Please check out this excellent source of information.

-Remember that the Health Room welcomes phone calls and visits from parents regarding any concerns for their student!
+Remember that the Health Room welcomes phone calls and visits from parents regarding any concerns for their students!
 Please keep your school health team informed of pertinent information regarding your student's health needs.
-We are here to assist you and your student.
+We are here to assist you and your students.

 You can reach us by calling the school number: (410) 647-7900